vielhuber/dbhelper/README.md

 ### static version

-here is also a static version with static function calls (makes sense, if you use a single instance of dbhelper):
+here is also a static version with static function calls (this makes sense, if you use a single instance of dbhelper):

 ```php
 $db = new dbhelper();